Supreme Court puts sedition law on hold

 New Delhi, May 11

-In a historic order, the Supreme Court on Wednesday asked the Centre and states not to register any cases of sedition under Section 124A of the Indian Penal Code pending an exercise to review the colonial law.
+In a historic order, the Supreme Court on Wednesday put on hold the sedition law as it asked the Centre and states not to register any cases under Section 124A of the Indian Penal Code, pending a review of the colonial law.

-"It will be appropriate not to use this provision of law till further reexamination is over.
-We hope Centre and States will desist from registering any FIR under 124A or initiate proceeding under the same till reexamination is over," a three-judge Bench led by CJI NV Ramana ordered.
+“We hope and expect that the state and Central governments will restrain from registering any FIR, continuing any investigation or taking any coercive measures by invoking Section 124A of the IPC while the aforesaid provision of law is under consideration,” a three-judge Bench led by CJI NV Ramana said.

-"It is clear that Central Government agrees that rigours of Section 124A is not in tune with the current situation and it was intended for the time when country was under colonial law.
-Thus Centre may reconsider it," the Bench -- which also included Justice Surya Kant and Justice Hima Kohli -- noted.
+“If any fresh case is registered under Section 124A of the IPC, the affected parties are at liberty to approach the courts concerned for appropriate relief.
+The courts are requested to examine the reliefs sought, taking into account the present order passed as well as the clear stand taken by the Union of India,” the Bench, which also included Justice Surya Kant and Justice Hima Kohli, noted.

 On behalf of the petitioners, senior advocate Kapil Sibal opposed Mehta’s argument, terming it “wholly unacceptable”.

-But the Bench -- which had on Tuesday asked the Centre to clarify if all sedition cases filed across India could be kept in abeyance till the review of Section 124A of the IPC was completed -- didn't agree with Mehta's submission.
+The Bench had on Tuesday asked the Centre to clarify if all sedition cases could be kept in abeyance till the review of Section 124A was over.

-"It would be appropriate to put the provision on abeyance," the top court said.

-Section 124A says a person commits the crime of sedition, if he/she brings or attempts to bring in hatred or contempt, or excites or attempts to excite disaffection towards, the government established by law in India.
-It can be by words, either spoken or written, or by signs, or by visible representation, or otherwise.
-It prescribes the maximum punishment of life imprisonment.

-The law on sedition was not there in the original IPC, which came into force in 1862.
-It was added to the Code in 1870 and its ambit was expanded in 1898 with a view to crush the freedom movement.

-In July 2021, the CJI had asked the Attorney General to clarify if this law was still needed after 75 years of independence.
-The sedition law was used by the British against Mahatma Gandhi, Bal Gangadhar Tilak and was now being misused with no accountability from the government, he had noted.
-"The government has repealed a number of laws...I don't know why you aren't looking into it," the CJI had asked.
+“It is clear that the Union of India agrees with the prima facie opinion expressed by this court that the rigors of Section 124A is not in tune with the current social milieu, and was intended for a time when this country was under the colonial regime.
+In light of the same, the Union of India may reconsider the aforesaid provision of law,” it said, allowing the Centre to go ahead with reviewing the sedition law.

-The petitioners challenging the validity of Section 124A of IPC included Editors Guild of India and former Major General S G Vombatkere, former union minister Arun Shourie and journalists Kishorechandra Wangkhemcha from Manipur and Kanhaiya Lal Shukla from Chhattisgarh.
+The Editors Guild of India, Major General SG Vombatkere (retd), former Union Minister Arun Shourie and journalists Kishorechandra Wangkhemcha from Manipur and Kanhaiya Lal Shukla from Chhattisgarh have challenged the validity of the sedition law.

 Tribune Shorts